 A special thank you to the talented artists participating in the Somerset Hills historic virtual art show.
 If you’d like to learn more about the artists, please click their link below:

 Join the Mr. Local History Project and help us record history with art.
-We’ve created a number of historic moments in the area’s local history for artists to recreate.
+We’ve created several historic moments in the area’s local history for artists to recreate.
 Click Here for details.

 Virtual Art Show of History in the Somerset Hills: Brick Academy art, Basking Ridge oak tree art, basking ridge village art, English Farm art, Pluckemin Academy art, Ross Farm art, Charter Day art, Farmstead art, General Charles Lee art, Liberty Corner art, Vanderveer House art, Bernards Township Charter art, Van Dorn mill art, Blairsden art, Grain House art, KMS farmstead art, KMS barn art, Bernardsville market art, Olcott school art, Somerset Hills Historic Village, and more.